 Anything consumable can make a really good subscription box business.
 This could be food, beauty products, or daily household products.

 A classic example of a set subscription box, where customers receive the same products each time, is the Dollar Shave Club.
-This business has become massive by selling razor blades and other shaving products.
+This business became massive by selling razor blades and other shaving products.
+Something as seemingly simple as razor blades created a billion dollar business and a successful buy-out by one of the largest consumer products companies.

-Surprise boxes can be even more successful, as businesses sometimes get the products for free from brands.
+Surprise boxes can be equally successful, as businesses sometimes get the products for free from brands.
 Going further, those brands might even be willing to pay to have their products featured in the box.
 Getting paid by customers and suppliers – it doesn’t get much better than that!

 What makes the subscription business model so attractive?